 “Kaluhi, when I ladle my batter to the pan, it doesn’t swirl all the way round and when it manages to, the center is thick but the sides are thin.
 Warrisgoinon???”

 Ok hapa there are two separate issues.
 So the first one: A batter that fails to swirl all the way round your pan may be because of a thick batter.
-A thick batter is not viscous enough to make the trip.
+A thick batter is not light enough to make the trip.
 Add a bit more milk until it is light and then give it a go.

 The second issue: a thick center and thin sides may be due to letting the batter sit for a few seconds before starting to swirl and spread it out.
 The center starts setting and the remainder loose batter that you start to swirl is what gives you the thin sides.
 It is not a fatal error, however when folding or rolling, you will notice they crack.
 Once the batter hits the pan usiipatiie muda ya kutulia, swirl immediately.
 See 7.00 – 7.05.